Arnold van Keppel, 1st Earl of Albemarle

+Arnold Joost van Keppel, 1st Earl of Albemarle (January 1670 – 30 May 1718) was a Dutch States Army officer who fought for William III of England and became the first Earl of Albemarle.
+He had a very close relationship with William and proved a capable cavalry commander.
+In the latter stages of the War of the Spanish Succession he sometimes assumed Dutch supreme command in absence of Claude Frédéric t'Serclaes, Count of Tilly.

 Life

-Arnold Joost van Keppel was born in Zutphen in the Dutch Republic about 1670 and was the heir of a junior branch of an ancient and noble family in Gelderland.
+Arnold Joost van Keppel was born in the De Voorst country house near Zutphen in the Dutch Republic.
+Born in 1670 and was the heir of a junior branch of an ancient and noble family in Gelderland; the son of Oswald van Keppel and his wife Anna Geertruid van Lintelo.
+De Voorst is a large country house near Zutphen, financed by William III, and not unlike the royal palace Het Loo in Apeldoorn.
 He achieved fame and wealth as the right-hand man of William III of Orange.
 He became the page of honour to William III in his mid-teens, possibly as early as 1685.
 It has been claimed that he was William's lover, but no conclusive evidence has been discovered.
 Keppel accompanied William to England in the Glorious Revolution of 1688.

 While some have suggested their association began when Keppel was only 16, others argue a later date, possibly at the time of a hunting accident when he is said to have attracted the king's attention by his uncomplaining demeanour upon breaking a leg.
 Public commentary on the relationship intensified in 1692 when Keppel began to receive grants of land from the king.
 He became Groom of the Bedchamber and Master of the Robes in 1695.
 In 1696, he was created the Viscount Bury in Lancashire, and the Baron Ashford of Ashford, Kent.
 On 10 February 1697, William made Van Keppel the Earl of Albemarle.
 In 1699, he was awarded the command of the First Life Guards.